Why Sleepless Nights Are a Medical Concern — Not Just Stress

 What Is a Sleep Disorder?

-A sleep disorder is more than just an occasional restless night.
+According to American psychiatric Association (APA) a sleep disorder is more than just an occasional restless night.
 It’s a persistent disturbance in the quality, timing, or duration of sleep — leading to daytime fatigue, poor concentration, irritability, and in severe cases, anxiety or depression.

 Sleep is one of the brain’s most vital functions.
 It allows the mind to rest, the body to repair, and the emotions to reset.
 When sleep is disrupted repeatedly, your mental and physical systems become unbalanced.
 Over time, this imbalance can manifest as mood swings, memory issues, weight gain, or weakened immunity.